Graph and Temporal Convolutional Networks for 3D Multi-person Pose Estimation in Monocular Videos

 where $F$ is the feature transformation function, and $W$ is the learnable parameter of layer $i$.
 To learn a network with strong generalization ability, we follow the idea of Graph SAGE \cite{hamilton2017inductive} to learn a generalizable aggregator, which is formulated as:

-where $h_i$ is the output of layer $i$ in the GCN and $\oplus$ stands for the concatenation operation. $\Tilde{\mathbb{A}}$ is the normalized adjacency matrix.
-Since our method is based on a directed graph, which uses a non-symmetric adjacency matrix, the normalization is $\Tilde{\mathbb{A}_{i,j}}=\frac{\mathbb{A}_{i,j}}{D_{j}}$ instead of $\Tilde{\mathbb{A}_{i,j}}=\frac{\mathbb{A}_{i,j}}{\sqrt{D_{i}D_{j}}}$ in \cite{kipf2016semi}, $D_i$ and $D_j$ are the indegree of vertices $i$ and $j$, respectively.
+where $h_i$ is the output of layer $i$ in the GCN and $\oplus$ stands for the concatenation operation. $\widetilde{\mathbb{A}}$ is the normalized adjacency matrix.
+Since our method is based on a directed graph, which uses a non-symmetric adjacency matrix, the normalization is $\widetilde{\mathbb{A}}_{i,j}=\frac{\mathbb{A}_{i,j}}{D_{j}}$ instead of $\widetilde{\mathbb{A}}_{i,j}=\frac{\mathbb{A}_{i,j}}{\sqrt{D_{i}D_{j}}}$ in \cite{kipf2016semi}, $D_i$ and $D_j$ are the indegree of vertices $i$ and $j$, respectively.
 This normalization ensures that the indegree of each vertex sums to $1$, which prevents numerical instability.

 Our joint-GCN considers only human-joints and does not include the information of bones, which can be critical for the cases when the joints are missing due to occlusion or other reasons.
 To exploit the bone information, we created a bone-GCN.
-First, we construct the incidence matrix $\mathbb{I}_n$ of shape $[\#bones, \#joints]$ to represent the bone connections, where the each row represents an edge and the columns represent vertices.
-For each bone, the parent joint is assigned with $-1$ and child joint is assigned with $1$.
-Second, the incidence matrix $\mathbb{I}_n$ is multiplied with joint matrix $J$ to obtain the bone matrix $\mathbb{B}$, which will be further fed into our bone-GCN.
+First, we construct the incidence matrix $\mathbb{I}_n$ of shape $[\#bones, \#joints]$ to represent the bone connections, where each row represents an edge and the columns represent vertices.
+For each bone, the parent joint is assigned with $-1$ and the child joint is assigned with $1$.
+Second, the incidence matrix $\mathbb{I}_n$ is multiplied with the joint matrix $J$ to obtain the bone matrix $\mathbb{B}$, which will be further fed into our bone-GCN.